icann/rdap-conformance-tool/docs/2019_gtld/response/general.md

 Test group: [rdapResponseProfile_1_2_2_Validation]

-The following steps should be used to test the RDAP protocol section 1.2.2 of the RDAP_Response_Profile_2_1:
+The following steps should be used to test the RDAP protocol section 1.2.2 of the RDAP Response Profile 2.1:

 1. Validate that the RDAP response does not contain browser executable code (e.g., JavaScript).
 ``` json